sanjayrawat1/bookshop/catalog-service/README.md

 `Welcome to the book catalog from Kubernetes!`

 ConfigMaps are convenient for providing configuration data to applications running on Kubernetes.
 But what if we had to pass sensitive data?

+#### Storing sensitive information with Secrets (or not)
+The most critical part of configuring applications is managing secret information like passwords, certificates, tokens, and keys.
+Kubernetes provides a Secret object to hold such data and pass it to containers.

+A Secret is an API object used to store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
+Pods can consume Secrets as environment variables or configuration files in a volume

+What makes this object secret is the process used to manage it.
+By themselves, Secrets are just like ConfigMaps.
+The only difference is that data in a Secret is usually Base64-encoded, a technical choice made to support binary files.
+Any Base64-encoded object can be decoded in a very straightforward way.
+It's a common mistake to think that Base64 is a kind of encryption.
+If you remember only one thing about Secrets, make it the following: Secrets are not secret!

+One way of creating a Secret is using the Kubernetes CLI with an imperative approach, generate a test-credentials Secret object using following command:

+`$ kubectl create secret generic test-credentials --from-literal=test.username=user --from-literal=test.password=password`

+Verify that the Secret has been created successfully:

+`$ kubectl get secret test-credentials`

+Retrieve the internal representation of the Secret object in YAML format:

+`$ kubectl get secrets test-credentials -o yaml`

+Since Secrets are not encrypted, we can't include them in a version control system.
+It's up to the platform engineers to ensure that Secrets are adequately protected.

+What if your secrets are stored in a dedicated backend like HashiCorp Vault or Azure Key Vault?
+In that case, you can use a project like External Secrets
+(https://github.com/external-“secrets/kubernetes-external-secrets).
+This project lets you generate a Secret from an external source.
+The ExternalSecret object would be safe to store in your repository and put under version control.
+When the ExternalSecret manifest is applied to a Kubernetes cluster, the External
+Secrets controller fetches the value from the configured external source and generates a standard Secret object that can be used within a Pod.